 Pricing

-- Ling offers some of its content for free but, if you want to access all lessons and tools, you will need to pay for a subscription.
+• Ling offers some of its content for free, but if you want to access all lessons and tools, you’ll need to pay for a subscription.

-What makes Mango a stand-out choice among the Urdu learning apps aimed at kids is that the concept behind the way it works is organic language acquisition which is precisely how children go about learning how to communicate.
-As your child progresses through the lessons designed to stimulate through both visuals and audio, they will build on what they have learned previously.
-The interface is both aesthetically pleasing and easy for young fingers to use.
+Mango Languages is a solid choice among the Urdu learning apps aimed at kids.
+That’s because its concept is organic language acquisition, which is precisely how children go about learning how to communicate.
+As your child progresses through the lessons designed to stimulate through both visuals and audio, they’ll build on what they’ve previously learned.
+Furthermore, the interface is both aesthetically pleasing and easy for young fingers to use.

 Features

-- But, Mango is not just about vocab and grammar.
-It also offers cultural notes so the kids get to learn more about Pakistan and the people who live there.
+• But Mango is not just about vocabulary and grammar.
+It also offers cultural notes so the kids get to learn more about the local culture.

 Customer Review